yaroslaff/ThinIce/README.md

 # ThinIce - friendly client for Amazon Glacier

+Thinice is a user-friendly client for AWS Glacier that features a local inventory.
+This local inventory allows you to instantly list uploaded archives, as retrieving inventory from Glacier can take several hours.

+With the local inventory, you can quickly list archives by filename (ArchiveDescription), size, and upload age.

 ## Understanding the difference: Amazon S3 Glacier vs. Amazon S3 Glacier Deep Archive
 These are two different services (though both offer low-cost storage).